matthewgdv/iotools/README.md

 * Upon exiting the constructor, optionally serializes the object to the same directory as the log
 * Any kwargs passed to the constructor are stored in the `Script.arguments` attribute
 * The `Script.name` attribute is automatically set to the name of the file the class is defined in
-* For use with `IOHandler`, the `Script.run_mode` attribute is automatically 'smart' by default, but can be set as a constuctor kwarg
+* For use with `IOHandler`, the `Script.run_mode` attribute is automatically 'smart' by default, but can be overriden by setting it as a class attribute

 The `Cache` class
 --------------------